top of page

 220px-Bazookasmithsonian.jpg

-The bazookas are fairly easy to obtain for re-enactors, yet surprisingly you never seen anyone with them.
-Despite there being some fairly commonly seen photographs of troopers on the way to Normandy with a bazooka.
+The bazookas are fairly easy to obtain for re-enactors, yet surprisingly you rarely see anyone with one, despite there being some fairly common photographs of troopers on the way to Normandy with bazookas.

 Above - shows Pvt Brown and T/5 Murray test firing the bazooka.

-Interesting to note that each of the 3 Platoon HQs was issued 1 Bazooka, as well as the Company HQ having one. giving a total of 4 per company.
+Interesting to note that each of the 3 Platoon HQs was issued one Bazooka, as well as the Company HQ having one. giving a total of 4 per company.

-It would certainly make an interesting project, should anyone take up this challenge, please let me know, I would love to see your progress and the same with other project.
+Building a bazooka would certainly make an interesting project!
+Should anyone take up this challenge, please let me know as I would love to see your progress (and the same with other projects).
 You'll soon learn that re-enactors will always be creating and producing all sorts of things, from ID card, flags, signs and replica weapons.

-I have always thought about using an alert mine that fires blank 12 gauge shotgun rounds inside one of the SOF M1A1 Bazookas and fixing it in place and fixing a firing method.
-After speaking with Harry Brown; a potential new recruit tonight whom I have known for a good few years, he found online a company making blank firing versions!
+I have always thought about using an alert mine that fires blank 12-gauge shotgun rounds inside one of the SOF M1A1 Bazookas, fixing it in place and adding a firing method.
+After speaking with Harry Brown, whom I have known for a good many years, he found online a company making blank firing versions!
 Complete with electric firing mechanism and three 'rounds' for £299.
 That's not bad for something that is out of the box and ready to use.
-Have a look on http://www.elitemilitaria.co.uk/ website for more details, although they don't really say much... what is there too say though!
+Have a look at Elite Militaria on https://www.facebook.com/elitemilitariaUK/ for more details, although they don't really say much... what is there to say though!

 m1903 Springfield

-I almost didn't include this rifle on the website, mainly as this antique from World War One, although deadly accurate was soon all but 100% phased out.
-However because of its remarkable accuracy, some of these were kept in service and given to the best 'marksman'; or 'snipers' if you must insist on calling them that.
-These were seldom seen being used, so please don't everyone start getting these and all being 'Snipers' this is not 'Call of friggin Duty'.
+I almost didn't include this rifle on the website, mainly as this an antique from World War One.
+Although deadly accurate, it was soon all but 100% phased out.
+However, because of its remarkable accuracy, some of these were kept in service and given to the best 'marksman'; or 'snipers', if you must insist on calling them that.
+These were seldom seen being used, so please don't everyone start getting these and all being 'snipers'!
+This is not 'Call of friggin Duty'.

-Below, the photo below shows again the 1903 Springfield with scope being carried during World War 2, this time in Europe.
-Despite being bolt action and only having a 5 round stripper clip.
+Below, the photo again shows the 1903 Springfield with scope being carried during World War 2 (this time somewhere in Europe), despite being bolt action and only having a five round stripper clip.
 This soldier has his rifle belt and at least one bandoleer carrying extra ammunition.

 Untitled.jpg